nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 {{! /excerpt}}

-## When to use Kafka ?
+## When to Use Kafka?

 [Nuxeo Stream]({{page page='nuxeo-stream'}}) (introduced in Nuxeo 9.3) requires [Kafka](https://kafka.apache.org/) to run in cluster mode.

-Here are some good use case for Kafka:
+Here are some good use cases for Kafka:

 - Mass processing like import or slow async processing, to go beyond the boundaries of Redis by not being limited by memory.